GoTeamEpsilon/desktop.yml/README.md

 ## Issues

-See issue tracker for project status and to discuss System 💖.
+See issue tracker for project statuses and to discuss System 💖.

 ## Devs